nathangeffen/cagl/docs/developer.md

     containers, this should always be *it-\>next* where *it* is an iterator variable.

+## Coding conventions {-}

+CAGL is mostly made up of macros.
+There's a small amount of non-macro code in a a few small .c libraries.
+This makes CAGL quite unusual.
+It is hard to read complex C macros and CAGL is almost entirely composed of them.
+So it's important to stick to conventions that makes reading the code easier.

+-   Use Kernighan & Ritchie coding conventions in the .h files.

+-   After editing a .h file (say file.h), run: *slash79 file.h*.

+-   Use the Linux Kernel coding conventions in the .c files.

+-   Place the end-of-line slash \**\** in column 79.

+-   All macros in CAGL start CAG\_.

+-   All C functions (there aren't many of them) start cag\_.

+-   Macros that are strictly for internal use should be prefixed CAG\_P\_ (the "P" stands for private).

 ## Tools to help work with CAGL {-}

 Compiling and debugging macro code can be tricky.
 Here are tools to help.